and the Study of Anthropology

 Pipher's argument has several problems.
 To begin with, she only gives us the percentage of girls in her town that "considered suicide".
 Without comparable data on boys, the implication of this figure for the relative mental health of girls cannot be determined.
 Furthermore, the logic of her three sentences does not follow.
 She begins with a statement about girls considering suicide; follows this with a statement about the suicide rate of children (not just girls) and then concludes with a statement about what this means for girls.
 Her concluding statement does not follow logically from her first two statements.

-Pipher first needs to present comparable data about boys and girls and must show that the data clearly indicate a worse situation for girls than boys if she is to be able to conclude that "something dramatic is happening to adolescent girls in America."
-Furthermore, it is reasonable to ask why Pipher chose to present only the data she used when this data is clearly inadequate and when the data she needed to substantiate her claim is so readily available.
-Why, for example, does she only present suicide data for children ten to fourteen when discussing adolescents?
+Pipher first needs to present comparable data about boys and girls and must show that the data clearly indicate a worse situation for girls than boys before she can conclude that "something dramatic is happening to adolescent girls in America."
+Furthermore, it is reasonable to ask why Pipher chose to present only the data she used when this data is clearly inadequate and when the data she needed to include in order to substantiate her claim is so readily available.
+Why, for example, does she only present suicide data for children 10-14 when discussing adolescents?
 Does adolescence begin at age 10 and end at age 14?
 Why doesn't she give us suicide data up through, say 19 or older, and why doesn't she give us both male and female suicide data?
 Could it be that this data completely undermines her entire argument?

 The fact is that the suicide data completely contradict Pipher's argument.
-As the table below clearly indicates, there are four times as many male suicides as there are female suicides in the U.S..
-Furthermore, the discrepancy has increased through time: 2.42 times in 1970 compared to 4.09 times in 1993.
+As the table below clearly indicates, there are four times as many male suicides as there are female suicides in the U.S. Furthermore, the discrepancy has increased through time: 2.42 times in 1970 compared to 4.09 times in 1993.
 In addition, the proportion of male suicides increases with age: from 2.4 times as many male suicides as female suicides at age 10-14 to 6.1 times as many at age 20-24.
 Similarly, the homicide rate for males is much greater than that for females.
 In 1993 over 20,000 males were murdered compared to less than 6,000 females.
 So the violence towards males (as measured by the homicide rate) is about 3.5 times the violence towards women.
+Clearly, none of this data supports Pipher's thesis.

 It is not only reasonable to ask --it is fundamentally necessary to ask-- to what extent Pipher's failure to present sufficient data was influenced by her bias.
 She was very selective in the presentation of the facts.
 She presented only data that supported her argument and ignored the data that did not, even though that data is both voluminous and readily available (I was able to obtain official homicide and suicide data by age and sex from 1950-1993 in less than 20 minutes.)
 The data clearly show that the increasing violence and suicide has nothing to do with America oppressing women, because it is primarily men being murdered and committing suicide.
 Therefore, all of her statements about a hostile media exploiting girls and sexualizing them are simply irrelevant to her thesis that these pressures on girls has increased over the last 30 years resulting in a high rate of female suicide and emotional problems.
 These statements simply don't explain the data.
 If the factors she emphasizes were the cause of both violence and suicide, we should see more women dying and committing suicide than men ("given a, . . . then b."; see also Hill's "Dose Response").
 We should also see the relative number of women being killed and committing suicide increase over the past 40 years faster than the number of men.
 However, the opposite is the case.
 The male/female suicide rate in 1960 was 2.57, whereas the male/female suicide rate in 1993 was 4.09.
 Similarly, the male/female homicide rate in 1960 was 3.17 compared to 3.56 in 1993.
 In both cases, there has been a faster increase in the death of men since 1960.
 Indeed, the suicide and homicide data suggest that it would be more reasonable to argue that American society oppresses males.